ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

       - You give an access (even sandboxed / with low privileges) to your server
 1. [gotty](https://github.com/yudai/gotty) + [ngrok](https://ngrok.com/)
    - Pros
-      - The helper don't need anything but a browser
+      - The helper doesn't need anything but a browser
    - Cons
       - Not everything is easy in a browser, but damn it's fast!
       - Ctrl^W in shell deletes the last typed word.
 But closes the current tab in a browser.
 FUUUUUU